How Does It Feel (Slade song): Release

 "How Does It Feel" was released on 7" vinyl by Polydor Records in the UK, Ireland, across Europe, Scandinavia, Yugoslavia, Australia and Japan.
 In America, it was released by Warner Bros.
 Records in September 1975.
 The B-side on the Polydor releases of the single was the Slade in Flame album track "So Far So Good".
 In America, "O.K.
 Yesterday Was Yesterday" featured as the B-side, also taken from Slade in Flame.
 In the UK, the first 200,000 copies of the single featured a colour sleeve.

 Promotion

 No music video was created to promote the single.
 In the UK, the band performed the song on the music show Top of the Pops, The Russell Harty Show and the children's show Crackerjack.
 The band also performed the song on the Dutch AVRO TV show TopPop.

 Critical reception

-Upon release, Record Mirror noted the song was "very different" from Slade's usual sound, with "far less reliance on guitars and far more on an orchestral arrangement".
-Disc said the song was one of Slade's best, commented: "Starting quietly it builds up, simmers down, flares up and so on".
-American magazine Cash Box listed the single as one of their "picks of the week" during August 1975.
-They described the song as an "effective, almost ballad-like, single" with "effective vocals and tight licks".